Don’t miss out on Seattle museums’ free admission days!

 7. Henry Art Gallery

-Henry Art Gallery operates on a suggested admission donation of $0 to $20.
-It also offers free admission on the first Thursday of every month as well as on every Sunday.
-Children, students, military personnel, and members of the University of Washington community always enjoy free admission.
+Henry Art Gallery is now offering daily free admission to all!
 This contemporary art museum is located on the University of Washington campus.
-It also often has offsite exhibitions such as the free outdoors exhibition Chloë Bass: Soft Services currently located in Volunteer Park.
+It also often has offsite exhibitions such as the outdoors exhibition Chloë Bass: Soft Services located in Volunteer Park through August 2025.
 Get more information on their website here.

 8. Frye Art Museum